Skip to main contentAccessibility Statement

 This training is an initial exploration into promoting wellbeing for ourselves at work.
 We will start by reflecting upon the factors that impact upon public service professionals and the interplay between these and our personal wellbeing.

-In the second part we will take a look at several approaches to promoting our own wellbeing and use a reflective tool to analyse our personal situation.
+We will also look at several approaches to promoting our own wellbeing and use a reflective tool to analyse our personal situation.
 During the morning there will be time to share your thoughts, plan ahead and learn some relaxation techniques.

 This workshop is a pre-cursor to the tailor-made development programme the EPS can design for staff teams and organisations who are addressing staff wellbeing as part of their service development plan.